JBVO

-JBVO: Your All Request Cartoon Show (or JBVO for short) is an American anthology talk show programming block that aired Sundays from February 9, 2000, to January 14, 2001, with reruns continuing until it was fully removed in August 26, 2001, on Cartoon Network as a supplement to Johnny Bravo.
+JBVO: Your All Request Cartoon Show (or JBVO for short) is an American anthology talk show programming block that aired Sundays from February 9, 2000, to January 14, 2001, with reruns continuing until it was fully removed on August 26, 2001, on Cartoon Network as a supplement to Johnny Bravo.
 In the show hosted by Johnny Bravo, along with some infrequent guest stars such as Chicken (from Cow and Chicken), callers would write into the show via mail or through the Cartoon Network website.

 Production continued after its pilot aired.
 In February 2000, Johnny "hosted" Cartoon Network live in the UK from February 21–25, two months before JBVO officially premiered in the US.
 This event was called The Big Bravo-Live!, as it was based on another successful block Johnny hosted in late 1999 by the same name.
 The block premiered on April 2, 2000, as JBVO.

 A marathon titled JBVO Weekend aired in 2000.
 By late 2000, the block's popularity was waning.
 Series creator Van Partible was not interested in making JBVO to begin with.
 On January 14, 2001, the series ended after 1 season and 28 episodes produced.
 The show still continued to air reruns until August 26, 2001.

 Premise

 Like The Moxy Show and Space Ghost Coast to Coast, Johnny Bravo is the host of the show, along with some infrequent guest stars such as Chicken (from Cow and Chicken).
 Callers would write into the show via mail or through the Cartoon Network website to call the show and request a cartoon from Cartoon Network's cartoon library, including shorts and shows from Warner Bros., MGM, Hanna-Barbera, Cartoon Network Studios, and other Turner Entertainment-owned shorts as well as material commissioned by or licensed to Cartoon Network from other studios which would then be played, with an exception of half-hour-long shows.

 One caller of the show named Jennifer requested an episode of Dragon Ball Z. Being that it was a half-hour long, Johnny regretfully had to fast-forward through the entire episode with Johnny providing only expositional commentary.
-Afterward, Johnny apologized to the caller for the inconvenience.
+Afterwards, Johnny apologized to the caller for the inconvenience.
+The episode was assumed lost before resurfacing in 2023.